 While this might seem like a smaller detail, improved communication leads to increased visibility across the supply chain.
 For example, if an employee is out, moves to a new department, or leaves the company, you no longer have to spend hours hunting through emails and messages to find files or messages they sent you.
 With all of the communication on one system, you can easily access information without wasting time searching for it, or worse, having to start from scratch.

 Now that you have a strong understanding of the daily operations and have all of your stakeholders (internal and external) on one system, you can begin to optimize how you manage all of your supply chain participants.
 At the internal level, you can identify where software streamlined tasks and can have employees redirect their time to support sales and marketing initiatives.
 This level of visibility becomes crucial as you start to review your external partners.
 For example, you can begin to rate your factories on metrics like timeliness, quality, and sustainability, to optimize your vendor network to include only top-rated factories.
 I come from a Fintech background, a highly-advanced industry when it comes to technology—my last organization competed directly with pure AI processes to replace people processing data.
 While the supply chain industry has a way to go before reaching this automation level, the industries have the same goal: to track previously neglected data to make smarter decisions for the future.
 We will get into the reporting, predictive, and prescriptive analytics results in another edition, but I will leave you with one last image.
 Imagine a world where you have an organized and streamlined process from product conception to distribution with forecasting based on real-time data.
-That could be your future if you digitize today.
+That could be your future if you digitize your supply chain today.